taikione/CarND-Behavioral-Cloning-P3/writeup_report.md

 ####3.
 Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
+To capture good driving behavior, I first recorded 5 laps on track one using center lane driving.
 Here is an example image of center lane driving:

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to behavior that back to center.
+These images show what a recovery looks like starting from right side of road to center:

-![alt text][image3]
+![alt text][recovery1]
-![alt text][image4]
+![alt text][recovery2]
-![alt text][image5]
+![alt text][recovery3]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
+To augment the data sat, I also flipped images and angles.
 For example, here is an image that has then been flipped:

-![alt text][image6]
+![alt text][normal]
-![alt text][image7]
+![alt text][flipped]

-Etc ....

 After the collection process, I had X number of data points.
 I then preprocessed this data by ...